Walking the Via Francigena from Siena to Lake Bolsena & Orvieto - VF 6

 Hotel *** – Sant’Antimo / Castelnuovo dell’Abate

 Today’s route brings you right into the heart of the stunning Val d’Orcia.
 The first part is again along mainly ‘strade bianche’ through the rolling hills, a beautiful landscapes of alternating vineyards and forests.
 Then you descend all the way down to the Orcia River.
 From here you walk back up again heading for the wonderful Ripad’Orcia, a small fortified village in a strategic position above the River Orcia.
 On the other side of the river lies the castle of Rocca d’Orcia and Monte Amiata, a former volcano, symbol of southern Tuscany and important today for its thermal water.
-You can then walk along the banks of the Orcia and reach Bagno Vignoni, which was built in the 13th century to allow Lorenzo de’ Medici and various popes to relax in healthy thermal water.
-This little village is very peculiar.
-Indeed, instead of the usual central square, there is a large thermal pool!
+You can then walk along the banks of the River Orcia and reach Bagno Vignoni.
+In alternative you can make the detour to the beautiful medieval village of San Quirico, have a drink in the square and a stroll through the Horti Leonini, a fifteenth-century garden, and then walk on to Bagno Vignoni.
+This village was built in the 13th century to allow Lorenzo de’ Medici and various popes to relax in healthy thermal water.
+Indeed, its peculiarity is that instead of the usual central square, there is a large thermal pool!
 Especially on cooler days, the effect of the rising steam is incredible.
-In alternative you can make the detour to the beautiful medieval village of San Quirico, have a drink in the square and a stroll through the Horti Leonini, a fifteenth-century garden.
+You then walk on to your overnight address for the night, Castiglione d’Orcia, on the other side of the Orcia River.

 Extra Loop through the Val d’Orcia (Day 5 – 6)

 In case you want to see something more of the stunning Val d’Orcia you could opt for an extra walk to Pienza.
-The first part of the route will be the same, but then you’ll walk on to San Quirico, and from there to Pienza, a small, perfectly laid out Renaissance town.
+The first part of the route will be the same, but then you’ll walk on to beautiful San Quirico, a great spot for a rest and perhaps a lunch break, and from there to Pienza, a small, perfectly laid out Renaissance town.
 Here you have time to explore, and perhaps visit the beautiful museum, inside the Palace of Pope Pius II.
 Pienza is often described as the “ideal city” or the “utopian city”.
 It certainly is one of the best planned of Renaissance towns, where a model of ideal living and government was attempted.
 It represented the so-called utopia of the “civitas”, based on the concept of a town able to satisfy the needs of a peaceful and hardworking population.
 Pienza’s location in the centre of the Val d’Orcia, a wonderfully harmonious valley, helps the town to embody the fundamental principle that humanistic architecture attempted to create a balanced relationship between Man and Nature.
 You’ll stay here in a beautiful hotel in the heart of town.